aeroimperial-optimization/mpYALMIP/README.md

 An interface to the multiple-precision solver [SDPA-GMP](http://sdpa.sourceforge.net/download.html) for [YALMIP](http://users.isy.liu.se/johanl/yalmip/) in UNIX-based and Windows systems.
 You can also use SDPA-GMP remotely on the [NEOS server](https://neos-server.org/neos/): check out [mpYALIMP-neos](https://github.com/htadashi/mpYALMIP-neos)!

-**Bug report:** Windows users: please download and install v1.1.2, as previous versions cannot be used in Qindows.
+**Bug report:** Windows users: please download and install v1.1.2, as previous versions cannot be used in Windows.
 UNIX-based systems: a bug in the installer/uninstaller functions in version 1.1 prevents successful installation.
 If you have downloaded mpYALMIP v1.1, please update to v1.1.1 or later.

 ## Contents
 - [Authors](#Authors)